alcousins/unicornflix/README.md

     <summary>Click here to expand instructions</summary>

 1. To operate this workshop, you will need an IAM User with access to the base services supported by Amplify.
 A sample policy is included here: https://aws-amplify.github.io/docs/cli-toolchain/usage#iam-policy-for-the-cli .
 In addition to these services, the Amplify Video VOD component also uses **AWS Elemental MediaConvert**.
-To add support for this service, attach the IAM Managed Policy **AWSElementalMediaConvertFullAccess to your IAM User, along with the above policy for the base Amplify functionality.
+To add support for this service, attach the IAM Managed Policy **AWSElementalMediaConvertFullAccess** to your IAM User, along with the above policy for the base Amplify functionality.
 1. Once you have created an IAM User for use in the workshop, open a terminal (either on your laptop or in Cloud9, depending on how you are deploying the workshop) and run the command `aws --profile ee configure`
 1. Enter the Access Key and Secret Access Key for the IAM User you just created
 1. Set the default region to the region you are deploying the UnicornFlix environment into
-1. Leave the default output format to the default value
+1. Leave the default output format as the default value

 </details>